nsidc/git-training/doc/glossary.md

 see its contents at that point of the history.

 ## Remote

-A remote is just another git repository living on another computer (for the purposes of this course) that is accessible over the network using the Git protocol.
-In other words, it's another repository online that you can talk to using the `git` CLI.
+A remote is just a copy of a git repository living on another computer (for the purposes of this course) that is accessible over the network using the Git protocol.
+In other words, it's another repository online that you can talk to using the `git` Command Line Interface (CLI).

 When you clone a repository, a remote is created called `origin` that points at the original repository you cloned (e.g. from GitHub or BitBucket).